stanbuklovskyi/Over-and-underperformce-detection-in-Chipotle-sales/README.md

-# Hi, I'm Stan! 👋
+# Machine Learning Algorithms for analysis and optimization of expences in Chipotle stores

 Here is a peek at my project on the application of Machine Learning algorithms to the field of business and sales.

 Let's dive in🚀

-# Machine Learning Algorithms for analysis and optimization of expences in Chipotle stores

 **Overview**
 * Determined  natural groups of Chipotle stores in the US